 - Move your hands down to your actual strands and massage the shampoo into your hair.

 - Rinse hair thoroughly.
 Make sure the scalp and the strands are shampoo-free.

-- Apply a dime-size amount of conditioner to the bottom 2/3rds of hair only.
+- Apply a dime-size amount of conditioner to the lower half of hair only.
 Avoid letting the conditioner touch your scalp.

-- If you want to avoid tangles and hair breakage, brush through hair with a wide-toothed comb or a boar's bristle brush (the best is from Mason Pearson).
-It's a myth that you must use a wide-toothed comb, a brush will work as long as you use it on hair before the conditioner is rinsed out.
+- It's a myth that you must use a wide-toothed comb to defeat tangles and hair breakage.
+While a wide-toothed comb is helpful, you can also brush through hair with a boar bristle brush.
+Just remember that a brush will work as long as you use it on hair before the conditioner is rinsed out.

 - Rinse out the conditioner.

 For Oily Hair, You Can "Rinse and Repeat"

 While people often skip this step to save time and shampoo, it turns out you should rinse and repeat, especially if you have fine hair.
 The first shampoo is meant to remove dirt, sebum, and build-up on the scalp.
 After you rinse, you should apply more shampoo and focus on the rest of your hair.
 If you prefer skipping the rinse and repeat the step, make sure you spend those three minutes scrubbing your scalp, making sure to move down to the strands.

 Try Combining the Shampooing & Conditioning

 Here's a trick that allows you to shampoo your hair and apply conditioner in one step.

 - First, apply shampoo to your roots.
 Really massage it into your scalp using circular motions.
 Remember, you need to focus on scrubbing your scalp because it's your scalp that's oily, not your hair.

 - Once you've shampooed and before you rinse, slather conditioner on the bottom two-thirds of hair, staying away from the scalp.